CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 #### NET.3.2.A5 Restrictive rights assignment

 It must be regulated, who may access the firewall, z.
 To configure or monitor them.
-In this case, ONLY as many access rights must be granted as are required for the respective tasks (need-to-know principle).
+In this case, ONLY as many access rights must be granted as are necessary for the respective tasks (need-to-know principle).
 Unauthorized user accounts MUST be removed.
 It MUST be ensured that administrator rights (or root rights) are only used when necessary.

 #### NET.3.2.A6 Protection of the administration interfaces